tronprotocol/documentation/README.md

 + If you want to know more about TRX migration, please check [TRX](https://github.com/ybhgenius/Documentation/tree/master/TRX).

 # Super Representative Guide

+## What is a Super Representative?

+Please take  [What is a Super Representative](https://github.com/tronprotocol/Documentation/blob/master/TRON_Protocol/What_is_a_Super_Representative_EN.md) for reference.

+## How to become a Super Representative

+**Step1.**

+First of all, you need to run a Super Representative.
+For more information about running a Super Representative, please visit [java-tron Guide](https://github.com/tronprotocol/java-tron/blob/develop/README.md) and take *Running a local node and connecting to the public testnet* -> *Running a Super Node* as reference.

+**Step2.**

+Visit our blockchain explorer to apply for Super Representative, please take [Running a Super Representative](https://github.com/tronprotocol/Documentation/blob/master/TRON_Protocol/Running_a_Super_Representative_EN.md) as reference.

+**Step3.**

+After approval voting, the top 15 Super Representatives by total approval are selected in the testnet stage.
+The voting of Super Representative is held once every 4 hours.
+Please take [How to vote](https://github.com/tronprotocol/Documentation/blob/master/TRON_Protocol/How_to_vote_EN.md) as reference.

+## How to become a recommended Super Representative.

+To become a recommended Super Representative, candidates must meet nine requirements and submit application to us.
+We will evaluate the quality and validity of the submitted information, based on the results of which announcements of recommended Super Representatives will be made  on TRON’s official forum (tronsr.org).
+Please take [A Guide to Recommended Super Representative Application](https://github.com/ybhgenius/Documentation/blob/master/TRON_Protocol/A_Guide_to_Recommended_Super_Representative_Application_EN.md) as reference.

+## FAQ

+For more information about running, application, voting of Super Representative, please visit [FAQ_about_SR](https://github.com/tronprotocol/Documentation/blob/master/FAQ_CN/FAQ_about_SR_CN.md).

 # 文档

 # 翻译指引